juice-shop/pwning-juice-shop/appendix/solutions.md

     request.
 Alternatively you can set the `token` cookie to the JWT which be used to populate any future request with that header.

-### Like any review at least three times as the same user
+### :warning: Like any review at least three times as the same user

 :wrench: **TODO**

-### Log in with the support team's original user credentials
+### :warning: Log in with the support team's original user credentials

 _Solving this challenge requires [KeePass 2.x](http://keepass.info)
 installed on your computer.
 If you are using a non-Windows OS you need to use some unofficial port._